openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/apis/tags/default_api/foo_get.md

 ## Servers

-Set the available servers by defining your used servers in ApiConfiguration.server_info Then select your server by setting a server_index in ApiConfiguration.server_index or by passing server_index in to the endpoint function.
+Set the available servers by defining your used servers in ApiConfiguration.server_info Then select your server by setting a server index in ApiConfiguration.server_index_info or by passing server_index in to the endpoint method.
 - these servers are specific to this endpoint
 - defaults to server_index=0, server.url = https://path-server-test.petstore.local/v2